|Board Phone:||(803) 896-4696|

 Q. Once I have a Residential Electrical Contractor application what is my next step?

-A. Submit the completed Residential Electrical Contractor application form to the Residential Builders Commission along with the affidavit of one year of work experience (Section "C” of the application form) signed by a licensed residential builder, electrician or general contractor and a $100.00 application processing fee (certified check or money order) made payable to LLR-Residential Builders Commission.
+A. Submit the completed Residential Specialty Electrical Contractor application form to the Residential Builders Commission, a photocopy of your current driver’s license and social security card and the $100.00 application processing fee (certified check or money order) made payable to LLR-Residential Builders Commission.

 Q. How long will it take to process my Residential Electrical Contractor application?